Glioblastoma

 Alternative medicine therapies can't cure glioblastoma.
 But some integrative treatments can be combined with your healthcare team's care to help you cope with cancer treatment and side effects, such as distress.

 People with cancer often feel distress.
-If you're distressed, you may have difficulty sleeping and find that you are constantly thinking about your cancer.
+If you're distressed, you may have difficulty sleeping and find that you are thinking about your cancer all the time.

 Discuss your feelings with your healthcare team.
 Specialists can help you come up with strategies for coping.
 For some people, medicines may help.